vidhi-chugh/vidhi-am/index.md

 ## About
 She is an award-winning AI/ML innovation leader and a leading expert in data governance with a vision to build the trustworthy AI solutions.
 She works at the intersection of data science, product and research teams to deliver business value and insights at Walmart Global Tech India.

+She carries over a decade of experience enabling data-driven solutions spanned across a wide spectrum of domains including digital advertising, risk analytics, e-commerce, travel, and supply chain.
+She has worked in various roles from telecom engineering to building novel AI solutions and establishing data as a culture

+She is a director with AI4Diversity which is a nonprofit platform engaging and educating communities of color about artificial intelligence (AI).

 She is an AI Ethicist and a researcher at the Center for AI and Digital Policy Spring'22 with a prime focus on AI policy analysis, research and evaluation.
 She has conducted several workshops demonstrating how to integrate ethical principles in an AI/ML project lifecycle.

 Her novel inventions in the field of Bayesian Networks have led to pathbreaking solutions in causal and prescriptive analysis and resulted in 12+ patents.

-She is an international speaker at renowned conferences like Predictive Analytics World (PAW), Open Data Science Conference (ODSC), PyData, Grid Dynamics etc.
-She also runs a sucessful blog and has been featured on "Million Stem" as an inspiration for the next gen.
+She is an international speaker at renowned conferences like Predictive Analytics World (PAW), Open Data Science Conference (ODSC).
+She runs a successful blog with a mission to democratize machine learning and break the jargon for everyone to be a part of this transformation.
+She passionately promotes the inclusion and growth of women in STEM and has been featured on “Million Stem” as an inspiration for the next-gen.

 ## Awards and Recognitions:
 * [AI Changemaker Impact 2022](https://www.linkedin.com/feed/update/urn:li:activity:6892492269543391232/)